 Horiuchi earned an M.A. in international and development economics from Yale University in 1995 and a Ph.D. in political science from the Massachusetts Institute of Technology in 2001.
 His research and teaching interests include comparative politics (electoral politics, political economy, public opinion, Japan) and quantitative social science (research design, statistical methods, data visualization).

 He is the author of Institutions, Incentives and Electoral Participation in Japan: Cross-Level and Cross-National Perspectives (Routledge 2005).
-He also has articles published or forthcoming in American Journal of Political Science, American Political Science Review, British Journal of Political Science, Comparative Political Studies, Electoral Studies, International Political Science Review, Journal of Conflict Resolution, Journal of East Asian Studies, Journal of Politics, Latin American Politics and Society, Party Politics, Political Psychology, Political Science Research and Methods, Quarterly Journal of Political Science, Science Advances, World Politics, among others.
+He also has articles published or forthcoming in American Journal of Political Science, American Political Science Review, American Politics Research, British Journal of Political Science, Comparative Political Studies, Electoral Studies, International Political Science Review, Journal of Conflict Resolution, Journal of East Asian Studies, Journal of Politics, Latin American Politics and Society, Party Politics, Political Analysis, Political Psychology, Political Science Research and Methods, Quarterly Journal of Political Science, Science Advances, World Politics, among others.

 - Email: yusaku.horiuchi(at)dartmouth.edu